Style: Picturesque; Mid-Victorian Mansion

 Advertisement "Andover Townsman", May 9, 1890 - "excellent new milch cows, carefully bred, are offered for sale by Col. Ripley's Rock Farm on Abbot St. Near Spring Grove Cemetery".

-It came into Barnard family possession in November 1950, when W. Shirley & Winifred M. Barnard purchased the property.
+The house came into Barnard family possession in November 1950, when W. Shirley & Winifred M. Barnard purchased the property.
 The Barnard daughters, Nance Soule and Particia Lally inherited 1964.
 Richard & Patricia Barnard Lally have owned since 1965.
 Since their deaths the property has been placed in the Lally II Real Estate Trust, John J. McCardle III Trustee - Apr.
 23, 2001

 Essex County Registry Deeds, Salem, MA